Business cards are taken very seriously in Japan. Make sure you take some with you.

-If possible, please send the existing artwork as a PDF, EPS or Illustrator document (version CS2 or earlier).
+If possible, please send the existing artwork as a PDF document.
 Failing that, a high-res scan should be sufficient, but please note that I may need to charge extra if I have to spend a lot of time recreating graphical elements such as your company logo.

 Japanese dimensions of 90×55 or 91×55 mm are recommended, although the standard dimensions used in the US (3½×2“ = 88.9×50.8 mm) and UK (85×55 mm) are not all that far off.